ethangclark/r2v/README.md

-# `better-mobx`
+# `mx2`

-better-mobx is a state-management solution for TypeScript + React.
-It allows you to define `observable` state, which can be referenced from any React function component wrapped in `observable`.
-Whenever any `observable` field or subfield updates, only those `observable` components that read from that particular field or subfield update.
+mx2 is a state-management solution for TypeScript + React.
+It is a replacement for ~90% of component props, hooks, and context.

+Instead of wrapping state in hooks and passing it around via props or context, `mx2` lets you define standalone `observable` state objects, which can be referenced from any React function wrapped in `observer`.
+Whenever any `observable` field or subfield updates, only those `observer` components that read from that particular field or subfield update.

-`better-mobx` is a fundamentally different programming model than most state-management solutions, so it's recommended that you read the entire README before using `better-mobx`.
+`mx2` is a fundamentally different programming model than most state-management solutions, so it's recommended that you read the entire README before using `mx2`.

 ## Logging

-better-mobx logs everything in [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), if available.
+mx2 logs everything in [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), if available.

 ## Comparison with MobX

-better-mobx condenses all of the power of MobX's massive API (> 100 exports) into a tiny, opinionated API (3 "core" exports + 2 "special use-case" exports).
+mx2 condenses all of the power of MobX's massive API (> 100 exports) into a tiny, opinionated API (3 "core" exports + 2 "special use-case" exports).
 It requires no prior knowledge of MobX.

 ## Core API